pulumi/examples/gcp-ts-gke-hello-world/README.md

     and prompts on whether to proceed with the deployment.
 Note that the stack itself is counted as a resource, though it does not correspond to a physical cloud resource.

+    You can also run `pulumi up --diff` to see and inspect the diffs of the overall changes expected to take place.

+    Running `pulumi up` will deploy the GKE cluster.
+Note, provisioning a new GKE cluster takes between 3-5 minutes.

     ```bash
     $ pulumi update